frikyng/repo_for_repoChat/Documentation.md

 <u>3.1.
 Manual curation</u>

 Using the pre-filled lab-book, you can identify experiments that can be deleted easily (e.g. short “test” recordings, funny dwell times or patch size).
 It is recommended to go manually through every folder.
 However you can detect specific conditions automatically.
-For example:
+For example, to identify all the recordings that are <1 second :

 ```matlab
 data_folders = find_specific_condition(TOP_FOLDER, {'duration','<1', 'mode','Ribbon'})'